CodeWithEmil/CodeWithEmil/README.md

 ## 🚀 Frontend Web Developer
     Hello there and welcome! 🧑🏻‍💻

 My name is Emilio Nájera.
 I am 15 years old, and I'm from Mexico City, Mexico.
-I'm currently involved in producing content related to programming in social media through my project "CodeWithEmil".
+I am willing to help my community through the creation of useful projects.
+I'm currently involved in producing high-quality content related to teaching programming in social media through my project "CodeWithEmil" 🔥.

 <br>